- Chart

 Opportunities

-- Government incentives for renewable energy
+- Government incentives and policies supporting clean energy

 Threats

-- Changes in government regulations
+- Changes in environmental regulations and carbon pricing

 Competitors and Market Share